jzkhong/GeodesicDistanceConstrainedAutoencoder/README.md

 # Geodesic Distance Constrained Autoencoder (GCAE)

-This repository contains the code implementation for the Geodesic Distance Constrained Autoencoder (GCAE) developed as part of a UK MSc research project.
+This repository contains the code implementation for the Geodesic Distance Constrained Autoencoder (GCAE) developed as part of a MSc research project.
 The GCAE is designed to incorporate geodesic distances within the latent space of autoencoders to preserve the intrinsic geometry of the data.

 ## Table of Contents
 - [Geodesic Distance Constrained Autoencoder (GCAE)](#geodesic-distance-constrained-autoencoder-gcae)